neondatabase/website/content/docs/guides/auto-suspend-guide.md

 1. Click **Save**.
 1. Click **Create Project**.
 Your initial compute endpoint is created with the specified setting.

-### Configure the Auto-suspend setting for an existing project
+### Configure the autosuspend setting for an existing project

-Configuring the _Auto-suspend_ setting for an existing project sets the project's default, which is applied to all compute endpoints created from that point forward.
+Configuring the autosuspend setting for an existing project sets the project's default, which is applied to all compute endpoints created from that point forward.
 Existing compute endpoints are unaffected.
-You can adjust the _Auto-suspend_ default or configure the setting for individual compute endpoints later, as necessary.
+You can adjust the autosuspend default or configure the setting for individual compute endpoints later, as necessary.

-To configure the Auto-suspend default for an existing project:
+To configure the autosuspend default for an existing project:

 1. Select a project in the Neon console.
 1. On the Neon **Dashboard**, select **Settings**.